LaxmikantMahamuni/Interview-Preparation/README.md

 Android Interview Preparation and Questions List

 **TCS-**
-1. Login Form with creds, Form MVVM architecture for this form.
+1. If a Login Form with creds, design MVVM architecture for this form.
-2. Login Form with creds, How you can handle error messages in Jetpack compose
+2. For a Login Form with creds, How you can handle error messages in Jetpack compose?
 3. What different design patterns you worked with?
 4. Explain how you use builder pattern for having 3 types of dialog boxes(dialog with Ok button, dialog with Ok/Cancel button, dialog with Ok/Cancel/Prepare button)
 5. What are different activity launch modes?
 Explain each.